usnistgov/OOF2/README.txt

     directory.
 If you're installing into an Anaconda environment named `OOF2`, set `CMAKE_INSTALL_PREFIX` to `~/Anaconda3/envs/OOF2`.
 -   Similarly, change `OOF2_PYTHON_VERSION` to the version of python3
-    that you have installed, and `OOF2_SWIG_VERSION` to the version of swig4.
-Use the same values you used when installing OOFCanvas.
+    that you have installed.
+Use the same value you used when installing OOFCanvas.
 Use `<return>` to cycle through the allowed values.
 -   If you are going to build OOF2 extension modules, set `OOF2_DEV_INSTALL` to `ON`.
 This will install the C++ headers and other useful files.